YuanL12/yuanl12.github.io/_pages/cv.md

 ======

 * **[Cubical Homology and its application in robots’ motion planning](../files/undergraduate-thesis.pdf), July 2019 - May 2020**
-  * researched homology group’s application in robots’ motion planning.
+  * Utilized cubical homology to compute the number of working cycles of n robots on some simple graphs.
-  * Utilizedcubicalhomologytocomputethenumberofworkingcyclesofnrobotsonsomesimplegraphsby writing algorithms in Python and found some relationships between graphs and discretized configuration space.
+  * Implemented Reduction algorithms for computing homology in Python and found some relationships between graphs and discretized configuration space.

 * **[Functions of Perturbed Matrices](../files/perturbed-matrix.pdf), Febrarury 2019 - April 2019**
   * Estimated the norm of f(A) − f(B) in terms of the norm of A − B and proved its boundedness on